marinebioCASE/task2_2025/baselines/yolo/README.md

 # Training a YOLOv11 object detector

 YOLOv11 is an object detector model which can be re-trained on custom data.
-To do so, first the challenge data needs to be converted to the YOLO format.
+To do so, the challenge data will have to be converted to the YOLO format.

-To this aim, first run the preprocess_data.py script.
+> [!IMPORTANT]
+> All the scripts from this baseline need to be run from the baselines/yolo folder (otherwise the configuration files
+> specified in relative paths will not be found)

 ## Create the environment using poetry
 You will need to install poetry first.